jjgonecrypto/caseify/README.md

 * `relativePaths`: Default `false` - show file paths as relative to the current working directory

-* `throwOnError`: Default `fasle` - throw a fatal error if an invalid module is found.
+* `throwOnError`: Default `false` - throw a fatal error if an invalid module is found.
 This is instead of the default behaviour which emits an error on the browserify stream.
 Note: this will occur before browserify has processed the file and interrupt it immediately.

 eg. `package.json`